PaulOckenden/Domoticz-myenergi/README.md

 # Domoticz-myenergi
-Domoticz plugin to get myenergi information
+Domoticz plugin to get myenergi information, a slight edit to mvdklip/Domoticz-myenergi

 Tested with Python version 3.8, Domoticz versions 2020.2 and 2021.1